 data-ms-action="login-redirect"

 .
-That attribute will automatically populate with a member's login redirect if they are logged in. - Do not hide valuable content or links to members-only content using data-ms-content attributes.
+That attribute will automatically populate with a member's login redirect if they are logged in. - Set your content visibility to display: none; by default.
+And then use the data-ms-bind:style attribute to change it to display block only after Memberstack has loaded.

 - Make your URLs unguessable.
 This will prevent random visitors from landing on a page by mistake.
 For example,